SebasF1349/SAMMI-sef-VSCode/README.md

 ## Roadmap

 -   Improve SAMMI Helpers Hover
--   Add SAMMI diagnostics
+-   Improve SAMMI diagnostics
--   Add JS diagnostics (this will need a rework)
+-   Add JS diagnostics (this will need a rework or a VSCode API update)
--   Add commands
+-   Add command
     -   Extract Extension from Bridge

 ---